pgeske/jellymal-rs/README.md

 After that, follow the instructions presented to you, and quit out of the container (`Ctrl-C`) when complete.

 ### After First Time
+Just kick off the container as part of your normal docker compose (or other) setup.
 ```
 sudo docker compose up /path/to/your/docker-compose.yml
 ```